DavidRamosArchilla/FluidFlow/README.md

 ---

+To reproduce this results, download the <a href="https://entrepot.recherche.data.gouv.fr/file.xhtml?persistentId=doi:10.57745/Z9LDY8&version=2.0">data</a> and run the `scripts/train_onera_crm.py` script.

 ## Airfoil Results

 FluidFlow outperforms a standard multilayer perceptron (MLP).
 The following animations demonstrate how FluidFlow carries out the denoising process for the airfoil Cp case — starting from Gaussian noise and travelling to the data distribution for unseen test cases.